gartanium/roygbiv/README.md

 -Z-Score-Region: This option normalizes the data relative to each brain region.
 This means that the cell for a given brain region in each gene is normalized relative to each other.
 For example, all the cells in the ctx-lh-insula brain region are normalized relative to each other while all the cells in the ctx-lh-precentral region are normalized relative to each other.
 By default, the standard scale has a minimum of 3 standard deviations, a mid of 0, and a maximum of 3 standard deviations.
 If any of the cells has a zscore value greater than 3 or less than -3, the scale is expanded.

 ### 2. Camera
 The user has the option to save the position of the camera, and restore it.
 To save a camera position, the user simply enters in a name next to the camera label, and clicks "Snapshot" to save it.
-This creates a button that upon being clicked will restore the position.
+This creates a button that when clicked will restore the position.

 ### 3. Surface Selection
 The user has the option to select the surface to be used as a template for visualizing gene expression data.
 This is done by selecting one of the surfaces in the surface selection drop box.
 The brain must be re-rendered for it to take effect.

 ### 4. Region Display
 The user has the option to select which regions are "displayed" by selecting differing check boxes next to a region name.
-This feature is rough at the moment, because the meshes are only surfaces and not filled.
-In addition, what this feature really does is set the opacitiy of a mesh to 0-meaning that when a "hidden" mesh is looked at, it hides visible meshes behind it.
+What this feature really does is set the opacitiy of a mesh to 0-meaning that when a "hidden" mesh is looked at, it hides visible meshes behind it.

 ### 5. Color Scale
 The user has the option to select which colors are used for displaying the brain.
 Three colors are required, a minimum, middle, and maximum.
 The user can enter in a hexadecimal code such as #ffffff (preceded by a #) to choose as a color.